Thursday, March 10, 2011

 An actual massive flood event did take place somewhere in the middle eastern preliterate world.
 That can be taken as a fact.

-Exactly, when and where is problematic, but there are several well-documented scientific theories about the occurrence of great floods in the middle east and I believe more will appear in time as we uncover instances of meteor collisions in the seas in the middle eastern area.
+Exactly, when and where is problematic, but there are several well-documented scientific theories about the occurrence of great floods in the eastern Mediterranean and I believe more will appear in time as we uncover instances of meteor collisions in the seas in the middle East.

 (The name Noah (Noah) comes from the verb nuah (nuah 1323) meaning rest, settle down.
 HAW Theological Wordbook of the Old Testament reports that this root 'signifies not only absence of movement but being settled in a particular place [] with overtones of finality.)

 Here an interesting situation arises.
-We can assume the Hebrew root "nuah" preceded the date of the flood and
+If we assume that the Hebrew root "nuah" preceded the date of the flood

 or